mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 ## Prerequisites

-Concepts of Storage hierarchy of Azure NetApp Files including NetApp accounts, Capacity Pool and Volumes.
+- Learner should unserstand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
-Ability to Set up Azure NetApp Files, create a volume and mount an NFS client from a VM.
+- Ability to set up Azure NetApp Files and create a Volume.
+- Ability to mount the Azure NetApp Files Volume from a Virtual Machine.

 ## Summary

-You will also learn performance tips when running your HPC applications on Azure NetApp Files.
+You will learn performance tips when running your HPC applications on Azure NetApp Files.

 ## Learning objectives

-1. High-level recommendations of running EDA/HPC applications using Azure NetApp Files as storage solution.
-2. Performance tips including: actimeo & nocto sysctl nconnect
-	NFS version
-	rsize/wsize
+By the end of this module, the learner should be able to improve Azure NetApp Files performance by using best practice when running EDA/HPC applications.

 ## Chunk your content into subtasks

 Identify the subtasks of *module title*